wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <br /><br />

-### Certification in Kubernetes
+## Professional certifications in Kubernetes

-To ensure a comprehensive coverage of topics, I look to the <a target="_blank" href="https://www.cncf.io/certification/ckad/">2-hour Kubernetes Application Developer (CKAD)</a> and <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour Certified Kubernetes Administrator (CKA)</a> exams CNCF announced November 8, 2016.
-Each is $300, which includes one free fail retake.
+To ensure a comprehensive coverage of topics, I look to the <a target="_blank" href="https://www.cncf.io/certification/ckad/">2-hour Kubernetes Application Developer (CKAD)</a> and <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour Certified Kubernetes Administrator (CKA)</a> exams CNCF first announced November 8, 2016.
+For $300 ($499 with a <a target="_blank" href="https://training.linuxfoundation.org/training/kubernetes-for-developers/">35-hour video course LFD259</a>):

+   1. Course Introduction
+   2. Kubernetes Architecture
+   3. Build
+   4. Design
+   5. Deployment Configuration
+   6. Security
+   7. Exposing Applications
+   8. Troubleshooting
+   <br /><br />

+Instead of multiple choice questions, the exam consists of <strong>task-based practical responses while running live clusters.</strong> Each exam includes one free fail retake.

+PROTIP: You'll need a corded webcam (not one built-in).

 You'll have to take the exam again after 2 years.
-The exam has no multiple choice questions, just task-based practical responses while running live clusters.
-You'll need a corded webcame (not one built-in).

 To compare the domain focus for each exam: